 Some partners we work with to enhance your childcare center's playground fundraising efforts include:

 FundMonkey can turn any event into a successful fundraiser through technology and marketing materials.
 FundMonkey is a web-based, campaign management software designed to accept online donations, communicate with participants, improve participation and increase overall donations.
 Request a free sample kit.

 Scratchcards are another fundraising option that focuses on personalization to attract support.
 The scratchcard will include a photo and/or name of your program on the cover and supporters scratch one or more dots and donate the amount uncovered.
 In return, you give them a coupon sheet for deals on restaurants, movies and more!
 Each card can earn up to $100.

 Learn more about the various fundraising options available for your early childhood program.

 Early Childhood Playground Grants

 If your early childhood program is a non-profit, grants are another great way to secure funding for your playground.
 There is nearly always money available, you just have to know where to look.
-Our Grant Guide breaks it down and provides a listing of federal and state grant programs, as well as grants offered by organizations and corporations to help you navigate the early childhood playground grant process.
+Our online Grant Resources provides a listing of federal and state grant programs, as well as grants offered by organizations and corporations to help you navigate the early childhood playground grant process.
 There are also location specific grant opportunities for each state as well as international opportunities.

-Here are some examples of national grant programs included in the Grant Guide:
+Here are some examples of national grant programs included in the online grant resources:

 - The Christopher Reeve Foundation offers grants for special needs up to $25,000 to support non-profits addressing the needs of persons living with paralysis, their families and caregivers.